Measuring A Warehouse for Racking

 What To Consider When Measuring A Warehouse For Racking

 Outfitting or retrofitting your space with racking isn’t as simple as selecting and erecting the material.
-While racking capacities, applications, and environment can vary wildly, the same can be said for the buildings that house them.
-As we all know, most buildings are different in size, scope, layout, and obstructions (or lack thereof).
-There are many things to consider when measuring your warehouse for pallet racking to house the storage systems you want.
-Below, we will cover how to properly analyze your building for measuring for pallet racking.
+While racking house capacities, applications, and environments vary wildly, the same can be said for the buildings that house them.
+As we all know, most facilities are different in size, scope, layout, and obstructions (or lack thereof).
+There are many things to consider when measuring your warehouse for pallet square footage to house your desired storage systems.
+Below, we will cover how to properly analyze your building for measuring pallet racking.

 Clear Height

 Clear height refers to the amount of vertical space that is available to utilize for your racking systems.
-Clear height isn’t as simple as how high the ceilings are in your building, although that is where that calculation starts.
-When determining clear height obstacles such as sprinklers, heating and cooling systems, and building trusses should be considered.
+Clear height isn’t as simple as how high the ceilings are in your pallet rack building, although that is where that calculation starts.
+When determining clear height, obstacles such as sprinklers, heating and cooling systems, and building trusses should be considered.

 Usable Space

-This calculation is pretty self-explanatory, but it comes into play in calculating your total storage capacity.
-Simply take the total square footage of your warehouse and subtract the non-usable square footage.
-This can include but is not limited to, bathrooms, office or cubicles, loading docks, building columns, and anywhere you can’t store material.
-Simply subtract the non-usable space from the total square footage of your building and you have your usable space figure.
+This calculation is self-explanatory, but it comes into play in calculating your total storage capacity.
+Take the total square footage of your warehouse and subtract the non-usable square footage of pallet rack.
+This can include but is not limited to bathrooms, offices or cubicles, loading docks, building columns, and anywhere you can’t store material.
+Subtract the non-usable space from the total square footage of your building, and you have your usable space figure.

-Once that figure is calculated, multiply your total usable space by your clear height to determine your storage capacity in cubic feet.
+Once that figure is calculated, multiply your total usable space by your clear height to determine your cubic-foot storage capacity.
 For example

 Total square footage – 200,000 sq. ft